1. Hot wallet:

 3. Deep cold storage:

 A simple example of deep cold storage is opening a safe deposit box and putting a USB stick containing an encrypted wallet file in it.
-The public (sending) addresses can be used any time to send additional bitcoins to the wallet, but spending the bitcoins would require physical access to the box (in addition to knowledge of the encryption password).
+The public (sending) addresses can be used any time to send additional cryptocurrency to the wallet, but spending the cryptocurrency would require physical access to the box (in addition to knowledge of the encryption password).

-Deep cold storage would typically be used for holding large amounts of bitcoins, or for a trustee holding bitcoins on behalf of others.
+Deep cold storage would typically be used for holding large amounts of cryptocurrency, or for a trustee holding cryptocurrency on behalf of others.
 In such a case, additional precautions should be taken beyond a simple example of a single safe deposit box.